Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Can I estimate my Supabase costs before launching?

 Yes, and you should.
-Estimate your monthly Supabase costs by calculating: (1) Base plan fee ($25 for Pro), (2) Expected database size beyond 8 GB × $0.125/GB, (3) Expected monthly active users beyond 100K × $0.00325, (4) File storage beyond 100 GB × $0.021/GB, and (5) Egress costs if you exceed 50 GB database or 250 GB storage transfer.
+Estimate your monthly Supabase costs by calculating: (1) Base plan fee ($25 for Pro), (2) Expected database size beyond 8 GB × $0.125/GB, (3) Expected monthly active users beyond 100K × $0.00325, (4) File storage beyond 100 GB × $0.021/GB, (5) Egress costs if you exceed 250 GB (database or cached at $0.03/GB, storage at $0.09/GB), and (6) Realtime connections beyond 500 × $10 per 1,000.
+Pro plan spend caps are ON by default, preventing surprise bills.
 A typical small-to-medium production app with 50K MAUs and 5 GB database pays just the $25 base fee.
 An app with 200K MAUs, 25 GB database, and 300 GB storage pays approximately $356/month.
 Use our cost calculator section above to model your specific scenario.

 What is the average Supabase bill for a production app?